spoom-php/core/extension/framework/readme.md

 is 4, then the`\Framework::LEVEL_NOTICE` ... `\Framework::LEVEL_CRITICAL` interval will be logged, the entries with `\Framework::LEVEL_INFO` and
 `\Framework::LEVEL_DEBUG` level will be ignored.
 The `\Framework::LEVEL_DEBUG` value means all, the `\Framework::LEVEL_NONE` is the none.

-In the `\Framework\Helper\Log` construct, you can pass the log name, which is the log file name by default (but every day starts a new file).
+In the `\Framework\Log` construct, you can pass the log name, which is the log file name by default (but every day starts a new file).
 When creating the entries, you can pass a message (`$message` argument), whicg can contain object insertion, which values can be passed with the `$data` argument.
 The last argument on creation is a custom namespace for that entry which can be helpful in the log processing later.

 The default storage is file based (the logs goes to the */tmp/* directory), but an extension can override this behavior with a custom handler for the
-`\Framework\Helper\Log::EVENT_CREATE` event.
+`\Framework\Log::EVENT_CREATE` event.
 In the event handler you can set the `->prevented` flag for the event object to prevent the file based storing.
-The default file is a csv, and the format is defined in the `\Framework\Helper\Log::PATTERN_MESSAGE` constant.
+The default file is a csv, and the format is defined in the `\Framework\Log::PATTERN_MESSAGE` constant.

 ## Other
 The `\Framework\Helper\Library` trait and the `\Framework\Helper\LibraryInterface` interface purpose is to create a common base to every library in the